infominer33/infominer33.github.io/_posts/2019-06-15-infohub-transformed.md

   * [Crypto Transcripts](/portfolio/sourcecrypto/#transcripts)
 * [Learn Crypto Trading](/portfolio/learn-crypto-trading/)

-There are a few more web-sites under development, which you can discover by browsing the Organizations on GitHub.

 [![]({{ "/assets/img/github-com-infominer33.png" | relative_url }})](https://github.com/infominer33)

 ## The transformation

-This page is meant to be a top level index of projects I'm working on... it's a little out of date.. but not much since the projects have either grown or stagnated :D
+This page is meant to be a top level index of projects I'm working on, transfomed from a rough list of links beginning to explore the above subjects.

+Of course, my homepage is always the last to know about anything, and I'm not always working directly on these projects.

+That said, whenever there are significant updates, I am making efforts to keep this content as current and relevant to my work as possible.